About the Regional Research Committee

 RRC Funding Opportunities

-The Regional Research Committee is seeking letters of intent for potential research proposals to be reviewed for the spring funding cycle.
-The committee’s goal is to support innovative physician-led projects that will impact practice.
+The Regional Research Committee is seeking Letters of Intent for research proposals to be considered for the spring funding cycle.
+The committee aims to support innovative, physician-led projects that meaningfully impact clinical practice.

-You may apply for either a Traditional Grant or the RRC-KP School of Medicine (KPSOM) Research Program Development Grant.
-Please view the eligibility criteria and funding guidelines listed below.
+To apply for a RRC Traditional Grant, please view the eligibility criteria and funding guidelines listed below.

 Funding guidelines

-Interested applicants should only apply for one grant.
-The deadline to submit a letter of intent for the spring cycle is Friday, February 28, 2025, at 11:59 p.m.
-To access the letter of intent template, select one of the links below.
+The deadline to submit a Traditional Grant letter of intent for the Spring cycle is Friday, February 27, 2026, at 11:59 pm.

-- Traditional Grant Letter of Intent (Open to all)
+Traditional Grant Letter of Intent template (Spring 2026)

 Terms and conditions of award